zonika/school-domain-with-db-web-0715-public/README.md

     end
     ```

-  In our test, we first make sure that our database is blank by executing the SQL command `DROP TABLE IF EXISTS students`, which helps make sure that we are starting with a clean database.
+  Our test first make sure that we are starting with a clean database by executing the SQL command `DROP TABLE IF EXISTS students`.

-  Next we call the soon to be defined `create_table` method.
-This method will create a table called students with the appropriate columns.
+  Next we call the soon to be defined `create_table` method, which is responsible for creatng a table called students with the appropriate columns.

   ![sqlite_master](http://dl.dropboxusercontent.com/s/j98mxmd5d4uec9g/2014-02-18%20at%2011.21%20AM.png)

 -  **RSpec Test 3: `::drop_table`**
 This method will drop the students table from the database.

   ```ruby